fly2abhishek/web-api-d8/slides.md

 * Known hyperlinks to other Resources

-## Tuitorial
+## Tutorial
 <iframe width="560" height="315" src="https://www.youtube.com/embed/llpr5924N7E" frameborder="0" allowfullscreen></iframe>

 ## Looking back at Drupal 7
-* Not supported by the code
+* Not supported by the core
-* Anything beyond HTML was a after thought
+* Anything beyond HTML was an after thought
-* Depend on restful or services module
+* Depends on restful or services module
 * Not easy to scale

-## Whats in Druapl 8?
+## Whats in Drupal 8?

 * The RESTful Web Services module is included in Drupal 8 core
 * It is inspired by the Drupal 7 RESTful Web Services module
 * Works out of the box
-* Everything's an HTTP Response.
-Sometimes that's a page.
+* Everything is an HTTP Response, Sometimes that's a page
 * You can serve any type of response to a request
-* Wire directly to the routing system.
+* Wire directly to the routing system
 * No duplicating routing anymore!